Series / Chinese Paladin

 - Gentleman and a Scholar: Jinyuan.

-- Give Her a Normal Life: Xiao Yao travels back in time to attempt changing the past so that Ling’er wouldn’t be in the situation she is in now, but only to fail at that.
+- Give Her a Normal Life: Xiao Yao travels back in time to attempt changing the past so that Ling’er wouldn’t be in the situation she is in now, but he failed.

 - The Good King: Ling'er's father.
 Though good, he's not particularly bright.

 - Go Out with a Smile: Yue'Ru, in the monster jail and possibly Ling’er

 - Half-Human Hybrid: Many characters in the series, but most notably, the descendents of Nuwa like Ling’er, whose true forms are half human-half snake

 - In the backstory, the demoness Nuyuan accelerated her own death, attempting to save her husband's soul by use of a mantra intrinsically harmful to her nonhuman nature.

 - Honor-Related Abuse: Tangyu’s to Elder Shi, Yue'Ru to her father in refusal to marry, and possibly more